FAQ & Glossary – OIRE

 What is OIRE?

-The Energy Market Information Operator (OIRE) is an entity responsible for the implementation, management and administration of the Central Energy Market Information System and the processing of information collected therein for the purpose of carrying out electricity market processes.
+The Energy Market Information Operator (OIRE) is an entity responsible for the implementation, management and administration of the Central Energy Market Information System (CSIRE) and the processing of information collected therein for the purpose of carrying out electricity market processes.
 PSE S.A. assumed the function of OIRE on July 3, 2021.

 What is CSIRE?